louixs/gomoku/README.md

 Unit tests are written using [Catch2](https://github.com/catchorg/Catch2) framework and can be found in the `tests` directory.

 To run the tests, you can run `./scripts/run_tests`

+# Development

+This section shows what's needed and how to build games in case you'd like to develop.

+## Dependency

+To build the game you'd need to have [SFML framework](https://www.sfml-dev.org/) installed on your machine.

+Compilation is tested on Mac OS and Arch Linux.
+Note that it has not been tested with Windows.

+## Clone repository

+Clone the repository

+`git clone git@github.com:louixs/gomoku.git`

+## Build
+Once you have SFML on your machine you can now compile the game by running the `compile` script.
+`./script/compile`

+This will produce a `game` binary file in the root of the project.

+You can then run this to start the game:
+`./game`

 # Acknowledgements